 Avoid sun exposure and tanning beds

-Tummy tuck scars in the early phase of maturation are particularly sensitive to the effects of the sun or the UV light which is emitted from tanning beds.
+Tummy tuck scars in the early phase of maturation are particularly sensitive to the effects of the sun or the UV light emitted from tanning beds.
 Prolonged exposure may end up in permanent discolouration and pigmentation of your scars.
-You should refrain from sun exposure and avoid tanning beds for at least 6 to 12 weeks after surgery.
+You should avoid sun exposure and tanning beds for at least 6 to 12 weeks after surgery.
 If you are out and about in the sun, make sure to wear protective clothing and apply SPF 50 sunscreen.
 Sunscreen should only be applied once your scars have fully healed.

 Wear your tummy tuck compression garment continuously for the first six weeks

 The post-operative nursing team will apply your compression garment immediately after your procedure is completed, and you must continue wearing this for at least six weeks after surgery.
-There are a variety of different garments available to wear after tummy tuck surgery, and our post-operative nurses will be able to advise you on the most appropriate choice.
+Various garments are available to wear after tummy tuck surgery, and our post-operative nurses will be able to advise you on the most appropriate choice.

 Moisturise the area around your incisions once they have healed